 - 4 1/2

-- Di Reidie purchased these c1890s shoes in c1990s and worn them to approx three events within the last 25 - 30 years.
+Di purchased these 1890s shoes around 1990 and recalled wearing them to approximately three events before she donated them to BHS in 2019.
 Di enjoyed the novelty and conversation they would inspire due to their unusual appearance by modern standards.
-The wearing of these shoes is indicative of Di's playful approach to clothing and life.
+The shoes are indicative of Di's playful approach to clothing and life.

 - Kendal Milne & Co (Retailer)